The Bassador dog is a cross between a Labrador Retriever and a Basset Hound. They have a medium sized, stocky build.

-Although you’ll still find basset hounds hunting in Europe today, in America, most Bassets are coddled family pets and sometimes can be found in field trials.
+Although you’ll still find Basset Hounds hunting in Europe today, most Bassets in the United States are coddled family pets and sometimes can be found in field trials.

-Like the basset hound, Labs made their way to the United States, where people continued to use them for water game hunting.
-The AKC accepted the breed as a member of the sporting group just one year later than the basset hound, in 1917.
+Like the Basset Hound, Labs made their way to the United States, where people continued to use them for water game hunting.

-While many Labs today are still used as hunting dogs, a large number of them are found in American households—after all, the Lab holds the coveted number one spot on the AKC’s most popular registered dog list.
+While many Labs today are still used as hunting dogs or working dogs, a large number of them are found in American households.

 With their people-pleasing and super friendly personalities, Labradors are also commonly used as seeing-eye dogs, search and rescue dogs, therapy dogs, and a host of other positions.